carmstrong/hacking-on-deis-workshop/README.md

 $ deisctl start platform
 ```

+What exactly did this do? `deisctl` talked to [fleet](https://github.com/coreos/fleet), the CoreOS cluster scheduler, and asked it to run the Deis components on the cluster.
+We can use `deisctl list` to see on which hosts  the components ended up.

 ## Deploying apps

 We'll need to register a Deis user on our new cluster.
 The `deis` CLI interacts with the Deis